About us

 • is ccr endorsed by the catholic church?

 Yes!
-CCR is a “private association of the Christian faithful*”, an approved canonical organization in the Catholic Church, under the authority of the Archbishop of St. Paul and Minneapolis.
-New movements like CCR have been strongly affirmed by the Church, including our recent popes.
+CCR is a “private association of the Christian faithful*”, a recognized canonical organization in the Catholic Church, under the authority of the Archbishop of St. Paul and Minneapolis.
+Private Associations are formed by private agreement among the faithful, without needing formal approval from ecclesiastical authority, though their statutes must be reviewed by competent authority to be recognized in the Church.

 *Associations of the Christian Faithful, Code of Canon Law, cc.
 298-329